Chicken, rice, and beans might seem like a bland dinner idea, but trust me when I say that this recipe packs tons of flavor into every single bite.

 This is one of those no-fuss, one-pot meals that’s perfect for any night of the week.

-I personally love it because I usually have all of these ingredients in my fridge and pantry at any given time.
+I personally love this recipe because I usually have all of these ingredients in my fridge and pantry at any given time.
 After all, they are pretty standard ingredients – chicken, rice, and black beans.

 It might sound kind of meh at first, but there are some serious flavor boosting ingredients that bring out the best that this type of dish has to offer.